ayrapetovai/dfm/README.md

     will overwrite new changes in the target file (conflict).
     4. if TF.mtime > SF.ctime && SF.ctime < SF.mtime then, both files was modified independently, both `add` and
     `apply` subcommands will overwrite new modifications (conflict).

+### Add

+### Apply
+The subcommand takes the names of a files from target directory.
+If the specified filename does not exist in target directory, then `apply` will calculate the corresponding names in the source directory.
+If there is no such a file in source directory - error.
+For existing target files: replacement, for non-existing files: creation (does not require special conditions).
+Replacement checks if there is no conflict.